-- Orian said, “Our NGO is political in essence.”
+- In December 2013, Orian said, “Our NGO is political in essence… “We support their struggle to stay on their land.”
 He further stated, “I’ve been a political activist the better part of the last 10 years and I do it on the big political level because that’s my way…”

 - Orian signed a petition in support of Tali Fahima, who was convicted for contact with terrorists.

-- Comet-ME officials have consistently attempted to justify the illegal activity, saying, “We didn’t ask for permits because we wouldn’t get any permits,” and “We don’t get any permits [from the Israeli Civil Administration], so we simply build without.”
+- Comet-ME co-founder Noam Dotan has consistently attempted to justify the NGO’s illegal activity, saying, “We didn’t ask for permits because we wouldn’t get any permits,” and “We don’t get any permits [from the Israeli Civil Administration], so we simply build without.”

-* Foreign donations based on the organization’s annual reports (amounts in NIS); 2016 based on quarterly reports submitted to the Israeli Registrar of Non-Profits
+Amounts in NIS.
+2016 based on quarterly reports submitted to the Israeli Registrar of Non-Profits

 All Articles about Comet-ME